PeterWarrington/dystopian-gov.uk/index.md

           </a>
           <p class="govuk-!-font-size-16">
             After unanimous verdict by the People's Council, this Government's term has been renewed for another 5 years.
-Prime Minister Boris Johnson praised this as "A testament to the hard work of this Government in promoting security and patriotism".
+Prime Minister <del>Boris Johnson</del> praised this as "A testament to the hard work of this Government in promoting security and patriotism".
           </p>
           <hr class="govuk-section-break govuk-section-break--m govuk-section-break--visible">